-- (1) In accordance with SEC rules, this column reflects the aggregate grant date fair value of the option awards granted during the applicable year computed in accordance with Financial Accounting Standard Board Accounting Standards Codification Topic 718 for stock-based compensation transactions (ASC 718).
+- (1) In accordance with SEC rules, this column reflects the aggregate grant date fair value of the option awards granted during 2012 computed in accordance with Financial Accounting Standard Board Accounting Standards Codification Topic 718 for stock-based compensation transactions (ASC 718).
 Assumptions used in the calculation of these amounts are included in Note 6 to our audited financial statements included elsewhere in this prospectus.
-These amounts do not reflect the actual economic value that will be realized by the named executive officer upon the vesting of the stock options, the exercise of the stock options, or the sale of the common stock underlying such stock options. - (2) Amounts shown represent annual performance-based bonuses earned for the applicable year.
-For more information, see below under "-Annual Performance-Based Bonus Opportunity." - (3) Amount shown represents \$17,902 in 401(k) matching contributions, \$1,050 premiums for life, disability and accidental death and dismemberment insurance, and a \$1,200 personal life insurance subsidy paid by us on behalf of or directly to, as applicable, Dr. Zsebo.
+These amounts do not reflect the actual economic value that will be realized by the named executive officer upon the vesting of the stock options, the exercise of the stock options, or the sale of the common stock underlying such stock options. - (2) Amounts shown represent annual performance-based bonuses earned for 2012.
+For more information, see below under "-Annual Performance-Based Bonus Opportunity." - (3) Amount shown represents \$17,162 in 401(k) matching contributions, \$1,050 premiums for life, disability and accidental death and dismemberment insurance, and a \$1,200 personal life insurance subsidy paid by us on behalf of or directly to, as applicable, Dr. Zsebo.
 These benefits are provided to the named executive officers on the same terms as provided to all of our regular full-time employees in the United States.
-For more information regarding these benefits, see below under "-Perquisites, Health, Welfare and Retirement Benefits." - (4) Amount shown represents \$15,225 in 401(k) matching contributions, \$1,050 premiums for life, disability and accidental death and dismemberment insurance, and a \$1,200 personal life insurance subsidy paid by us on behalf of or directly to, as applicable, Ms. Laba.
+For more information regarding these benefits, see below under "-Perquisites, Health, Welfare and Retirement Benefits." - (4) Amount shown represents \$15,679 in 401(k) matching contributions, \$1,050 premiums for life, disability and accidental death and dismemberment insurance, and a \$1,200 personal life insurance subsidy paid by us on behalf of or directly to, as applicable, Ms. Laba.
 These benefits are provided to the named executive officers on the same terms as provided to all of our regular full-time employees in the United States.
+For more information regarding these benefits, see below under "-Perquisites, Health, Welfare and Retirement Benefits." - (5) Amount shown represents \$15,494 in 401(k) matching contributions, \$1,050 premiums for life, disability and accidental death and dismemberment insurance, and a \$1,200 personal life insurance subsidy paid by us on behalf of or directly to, as applicable, Mr. Rudy.
+These benefits are provided to the named executive officers on the same terms as provided to all of our regular full-time employees in the United States.
 For more information regarding these benefits, see below under "-Perquisites, Health, Welfare and Retirement Benefits."

-- (5) Amount shown represents \$15,225 in 401(k) matching contributions, \$1,050 premiums for life, disability and accidental death and dismemberment insurance, and a \$1,200 personal life insurance subsidy paid by us on behalf of or directly to, as applicable, Mr. Rudy.
-These benefits are provided to the named executive officers on the same terms as provided to all of our regular full-time employees in the United States.
-For more information regarding these benefits, see below under "-Perquisites, Health, Welfare and Retirement Benefits." - (6) Amount shown represents \$15,360 in 401(k) matching contributions, \$1,050 premiums for life, disability and accidental death and dismemberment insurance, and a \$1,200 personal life insurance subsidy paid by us on behalf of or directly to, as applicable, Mr. Wiklund.
-These benefits are provided to the named executive officers on the same terms as provided to all of our regular full-time employees in the United States.
-For more information regarding these benefits, see below under "-Perquisites, Health, Welfare and Retirement Benefits." - (7) Mr. Wiklund was not a named executive officer for 2012.